Bundle & Save

 USAA offers even cheaper rates to current and former military members and their families.
 Full coverage from USAA is just $1,156 annually for married drivers, over $500 cheaper than State Farm's rates.

 We collected quotes for a married male driver who is 30 years old.
 But by taking out a joint policy, couples can receive a multi-car discount and further reduce their car insurance rates.
-Read on to learn more about how couples can maximize their savings through discounts.

 How does marital status affect car insurance costs in each state?